Are you a bullet journal fan who also loves reading a good book?

-Yes, you could say that was the moment of revelation when I made my mind to get better at self-care, not just for my own wellbeing, but for the people that surround me as well.
+Yes, you could say that was the moment of revelation when I made up my mind to get better at self-care, not just for my own well-being, but for the people that surround me as well.

 If nothing else, being a happier and more satisfied mom will mean more to my kids than trying to accomplish everything on my never-ending to-do list.